 As the accessories for Sumazau, female wears Selendang (Husob), the folded plain, batik or sarong cloth made into one or two sashes cross over both shoulders.
 Husob can be any colour, red and yellow are the popular choices.
 All female dancers wear the same colour of selendang in a dance, but bride can be different, just to be special.

-Men dancers have a bunch of dried and curly fan or sago (Hisad or Silad) palm leaves hanging by their side like pom-pom.
+Men dancers have a bunch of dried and curly fan, licuala palm or sago (Hisad or Silad) leaves hanging by their side like pom-pom.
 It’s called Sandangon (or Sansandangon), which is believed to possess talismanic powers to ward off evil spirit and spells.

 Dance Moves and Music of Sumazau